 Fees Under Primerica Advisors

-Primerica divides its platform management fees into three components: program fees, advisor fees and administration fees.
+Primerica Advisors divides its platform management fees into three components: program fees, advisor fees and administration fees.
 The program fee represents the percentage investors pay for the services offered through the firm’s Lifetime Investment Platform.
-Clients pay the advisor fee to compensate advisors for any advice they provide.
-The administration fee compensates Primerica Advisors for management, sponsorship and administration services, as well as TD Ameritrade for its brokerage service contributions to the platform.
-The fee schedules are listed below.
+Clients pay the advisor and administration fees as part of the program fee schedule, as well as asset manager fees.

 |Account Value||Administration Fee|